-Of those developed alternatives, Alternative 4 meets the majority of targeted goals; thus, Alternative 4 is recommended to be chosen as the preferred alternative.
-The recommendation also includes establishment of tiered urban growth boundaries to facilitate development in certain areas over others.
-The order of priority being recommended for development to occur is first within the current adopted Planning Area boundary followed by development in Growth Area 2 (to the west), then Growth Area 1 (to the north), and finally Growth Area 3 (to the south).
+Of the various alternatives, Alternative 4 meets the targeted goals most often; thus, Alternative 4 is recommended to be chosen as the preferred alternative.
+The recommendation also includes establishment of tiered urban growth boundaries to help prioritize development in certain areas over others.
+The recommended urban growth boundaries, in order of priority can be reviewed in Figure 4.

+The order of priority in which development is recommended to occur is first within the current adopted Planning Area boundary (Urban Growth Tier 1) followed by development in Growth Area 1 to the west (Urban Growth Tier 2), then Growth Area 2 to the north/east (Urban Growth Tier 3), and finally Growth Area 3 to the south (Urban Growth Tier 4).
+A more detailed discussion of growth boundaries and thresholds can be reviewed on pages 36-37 of Attachment B.